 - While the existing SWPL crosses I-8 at two points between the Imperial Valley Substation and the San Diego/Imperial County line, following the existing SWPL through Imperial County would minimize disturbance because there are existing access roads.
+However, additional spur roads would still be required.
 Also, the visual impacts of two separate corridors would be greater than that of the two lines together. - Another location for a new 500 kV line to join the I-8 corridor would be near the San Diego/Imperial County line because the I-8 and existing SWPL are in very close proximity at that point.
 However, moving to the I-8 corridor at this point would require that the new transmission line be installed within ABDSP for about one mile.
 This area was not included as part of the I-8 alternative because avoidance of ABDSP is one of the major reasons for considering southern alternatives.